-Spring is the perfect time to enjoy the new flowers at Loring Park and watch evening thunderstorms roll through the city through an open window.
+Spring is the perfect time to enjoy the awakening flora at Tamarak Nature Preserve and watch evening thunderstorms roll through the city through an open window.
 But spending time outside can mean experiencing unpleasant springtime allergy symptoms.
 Fortunately, one study shows that wearing a face mask can not only help protect you from COVID-19, but also prevent exposure to allergens.

 About the Study